• What is a Vignere Cipher?

 Now, select your Text Block.
 In the Details panel rename the Text Block to “[Item]Text” and tick “Is Variable”.
 In the content menu, change your default text to “0”.

-In the components Panel on the left, add an Event Dispatcher.
+In the Components panel on the left, add an Event Dispatcher.
 Name it “[Item]Amount”.

-From the event Dispatchers panel on the left, drag the [Item]Amount dispatcher into the graph editor and select “Call”
+From the Event Dispatchers panel on the left, drag the [Item]Amount dispatcher into the graph editor and select “Call”.

 Connect Call Key Amount to the Incremental Int node as shown (note the dull lines).
-Click compile.
+Click Compile.

 Let’s return to our Widget Blueprint and head to the Graph tab.